b-bodnar/bring-framevork/README.md

 And that pretty much it.
 It will scan your package to find all the interfaces and implementation classes, that are marked with `@Component` annotation.
-If you want to inject services please use field injection with c annotation.
+If you want to inject services please use field injection with `@Autowired` annotation.
 Constructor injection is not yet supported.
-For example, this is format of injecting FirstService inside SComponent class:
+For example, this is format of injecting `FirstService` inside `SComponent` class:

     public class SComponent {

      @Autowired
      private FirstService firstService;

-If your interface or service has multiple implementations, after c annotation do not forget to add `@Qualifier ` annotation with name of the implementation as a value:
+If your interface or service has multiple implementations, after `@Autowired` annotation do not forget to add `@Qualifier ` annotation with name of the implementation as a value:

     @Autowired
     @Qualifier("SecondServiceImpl")
     private SecondService secondService;

-Also do not forget to add a application.properties file to your project to avoid exception related to it.
+Also do not forget to add an `application.properties` file to your project to avoid exception related to it.
 If you want to get some parameters from application.properties files firstly you need to add them there and secondly add `@Value` annotation with a name of needed property above the field.
 Or you can leave the value blank if the name of the property is the same as the name of the field.